Nutrisanse/.github/profile/README.md

           Mask R-CNN was chosen for its ability to localize and classify multiple objects, offering both bounding box detection and pixel-level segmentation.
 This makes it a powerful tool for applications such as food analysis and portion size estimation.

       ---
-      ### Why Two Approaches?

-       During the early phases of the project, the normal_cnn approach was implemented to experiment with classification techniques.
-The initial assumption was that Mask R-CNN could adapt and integrate a custom CNN architecture for classification tasks.
-However, upon deeper exploration, it became clear that Mask R-CNN operates differently, leveraging pre-trained backbones for feature extraction.

-       This realization led to a pivot in focus towards implementing Mask R-CNN for detection and segmentation while retaining the normal_cnn implementation as a valuable learning experience.
-The knowledge gained from both approaches enriched the project, offering insights into:

-       - Image classification fundamentals through CNNs.

-       - Object detection and segmentation using advanced architectures like Mask R-CNN.

-      ---

       ### Key Features

-      **Normal CNN**

-      - A straightforward convolutional architecture for classifying food images into predefined categories.
-      - Training pipeline includes data augmentation and validation.
-      - Insights gained through this implementation provided foundational knowledge for more advanced techniques.

-      **Mask R-CNN**

       - Implementation leverages mrcnn for object detection and instance segmentation.